A New People

 Resources continue to differ in presenting the Latin language, and the word shape seclorum is a good example on that. ■The Rudiments of Latin and English Grammar by Alexander Adam, of 1786, page 141, present the form seclor as a consequent of sequor.

-We can compare the Latin verb secludere, meaning “to separate oneself”, to stand apart”.
+We may compare the Latin verb secludere, meaning “to separate oneself”, to stand apart”.
 It had a participle, seclusus.
 Latin turned participles into nouns quite regularly.
 We may compare the verb applicare, to apply:

-■applicatus, applied, a participle and adjective;
+applicatus, applied, a participle and adjective;

-■applicatio, application, a noun.
+applicatio, application, a noun.

 In English also today, we have the phrase “how come“, to ask or tell how something has become.
 The text here tells, how come: